 Pet Spay and Neuter in Annandale

-Having your pet spayed or neutered can have a considerable influence on your pet’s long-term health.
+Having your dog or cat spayed or neutered can have a considerable influence on your pet’s long-term health.
 While we strongly recommend this procedure to prevent pet overpopulation and many unwanted behaviors, the ultimate deciding factor is your pet’s individual needs.
 Just like with vaccinations and any other treatment, we need to consider your pet’s health, size, breed, and lifestyle to determine whether spaying or neutering is the most appropriate option.
-During your puppy or kitten’s first wellness visit, we’ll discuss their spay or neuter procedure and when you should schedule their surgery.
+During your puppy or kitten’s first wellness visit, one of our veterinarians will discuss their spay or neuter procedure and when you should schedule their surgery.

 Our veterinarians and support staff go the extra mile to provide your animal companion with the safest, most comfortable experience during their spay and neuter surgery.
 This is generally the first major step in extensive veterinary care that your pet will take, and we want it to go as easy as possible for them.